punnoose04/FitnessTracker_Group12/Fitness Tracker phase 4/README.txt

 The email and password should be test@gmail.com and testpassword123. and test and test.

 These values were used to test the use cases.

-The database is still not updated yet when the user creates an account.
-That will be done in phase 5.